MayuriPardeshi-27/Cake-Ordering-Website/README.md

 ## How to Use
 1. Open `index.html` in your browser
 2. Browse available cakes
-3. Select cakes and add to cart
+3. Select cakes and order
 4. Fill delivery details and place the order
 5. Enjoy your online cake shopping experience!